sstaub/mbedTimers/README.md

 # Mbed Timers Library v1.0.0

-The **Mbed Timers Library** allows you to measure the time between started and stop command.
+The **Mbed Timers Library** allows you to measure the time between start and stop commands.
 The time can measured in milli or micro seconds.
-Micro seconds have only a resolution of 4µs!

 ## Installation